GPICM/gpicm-nestjs/README.md

   Grant mysql permission

-  docker exec -it db mysql -u root -p
+docker exec -it db mariadb -u root -p

 ```
+CREATE USER 'local'@'%' IDENTIFIED BY '12345678';
-GRANT ALL PRIVILEGES ON anselmo_telemetria.* TO 'myuser'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'local'@'%' WITH GRANT OPTION;
+FLUSH PRIVILEGES;
 ```